 Previous Post: Day 2 – From Mti Mkubwa To Shira 1

-I waited just long enough to get my camera that by 7:14 when I snapped the photo below, it was too late!
+I waited just long enough to get my camera that by 7:14, when I snapped the photo below, it was too late!
 Instead of that nice red glow created by the sun behind Kilimanjaro, I got the full blast of white light.
 On the plus side, the top was visible!

 I also had a second Nalgene bottle which served as my pee bottle; it meant there would be no need to crawl out of the tent at 3:00 a.m.

-Most days by mid-afternoon the cloud cover hid the sun as the remaining images will show.
+Most days, the cloud cover hid the sun by mid-afternoon, as the remaining images will show.

 Given our noon arrival at Shira 2, we had lunch shortly afterwards in the dining tent and then some time to ourselves before we set off on a mid-afternoon hike for acclimatization purposes.

-This would be the night that George and Fella, the two Popote crew members who took care of us at meal time, filled our Nalgene bottles with hot water to take inside our sleeping bags!
-A couple of us had shivered through part of the night at Shira 1.
+This would be the night that George and Fella, the two Popote crew members who took care of us at mealtime, filled our Nalgene bottles with hot water to take inside our sleeping bags!
+A couple of us had shivered through the night at Shira 1.
 The water bottles would prove to be very popular!